rust-lang/book/src/ch17-01-futures-and-syntax.md

 a `String`.
 When all is said and done, we have an `Option<String>`.

 Notice that Rust’s `await` keyword goes after the expression you’re awaiting, not before it.
 That is, it’s a _postfix keyword_.
-This may be different from what you might be used to if you have used async in other languages.
-Rust chose this because it makes chains of methods much nicer to work with.
+This may differ from what you’re used to if you’ve used async in other languages, but in Rust it makes chains of methods much nicer to work with.
 As a result, we can change the body of `page_url_for` to chain the `trpl::get` and `text` function calls together with `await` between them, as shown in Listing 17-2:

 <Listing number="17-2" file-name="src/main.rs" caption="Chaining with the `await` keyword">